-Is your MacBook giving you problems lately?
-Many times, these problems seem to reoccur the longer you use your MacBook.
-But do not worry, these problems are very common and almost happen to all of us MacBook users.
+Is your MacBook Pro giving you problems lately?
+Many times, these 5 MacBook Pro problems you might be facing seem to reoccur.
+But do not worry, these problems are very common and almost happen to all of us MacBook Pro users.

-5 MacBook Problems You Might be Facing Often and How to Solve Them
+5 MacBook Pro Problems You Might be Facing Often and How to Solve Them

 Here is a step by step guide to fix major Macbook problems.